safayassino/High-Performance-Computing/exercise1/README.md

 `validate_correctness.sh`:the sbatch file I used to run the validate.c code with the images

 ## Output Files
-`results_openmp.csv`:the data we get from the openMP scalability analysis
+`results_openmp.csv`:the data we get from the openMP scalability analysis on THIN node

+`results_openmp_epyc.csv`:the data we get from the openMP scalability analysis on EPYC node

 `results_strong_mpi.csv`:the data we get from the strong scalability analysis